AI-comp/Orientation2016Problems/a+b/statement.md

 Calculate the sum of the given two integers.

 Note that this problem is designed for you to practice handling standard input/output.
-Please check sample programs at the end of the page.
+Check sample programs at the end of the page.

 入力
 ==